MapsPeople/docs/src/android/v3/getting-started/new-project.md

 ## Basic Example

 You will find in the **Create a link to a very basic implementation of a single activity mapsindoors implementation** a repo that contains the minimum code to start a MapsIndoors project.

 You can also follow the steps below to start your app from scratch or to enhance the Basic Examples, more features will be explained in the [guides](/android/v3/guides/).

 ## Setup MapsIndoors

-If you dont already have a project.
-We recommend using the Google Maps Activity preset from android studio to getting started on developing your MapsIndoors solution.
+If you don't already have a project, we recommend using the Google Maps Activity preset from Android Studio to getting started on developing your MapsIndoors project.

 Add the MapsIndoors SDK as a dependency to your project.
-The AAR for the MapsIndoors SDK contains both Java classes, SDK resources and AndroidManifest.xml template which gets merged into your application's AndroidManifest.xml during build process.
-Add or merge in the following to your app's build gradle file (usually called build.gradle).
+The _AAR_ for the MapsIndoors SDK contains both Java classes, SDK resources and an `AndroidManifest.xml` template which gets merged into your application's `AndroidManifest.xml` during build process.
+Add or merge in the following to your app's build gradle file (usually called `build.gradle`).

 Make sure that the minimum Android SDK version is 21 (aka.
 "Android Lollipop", version 5.0) or above: